DiltheyLab/VaCaHLA/README.md

 ### Data
 As input, the pipeline requires paired-end Illumina amplicon fastq files, personalized reference fasta files containing the individual HLA references, and the GRCh38 reference.
 A generated test sample and necessary reference data can be found [here](https://doi.org/10.5281/zenodo.11061968).

+We provide the HLA sequences of genes in which mutations were identified.
+We reserve the right to disclose additional data only upon request and with appropriate justification, in order to protect patient privacy.
+The Illumina sequencing data is available at SRA accession [PRJNA1192288](https://dataview.ncbi.nlm.nih.gov/object/PRJNA1192288).
+The corresponding nanopore alignment files used for validation, along with the corresponding reference files, are available at SRA accession [PRJNA1198493](https://www.ncbi.nlm.nih.gov/sra/PRJNA1198493).
+(Note: Once our manuscript is published, the data will be accessible under the given links.)

 ### Preparation
 This pipeline is based on the Snakemake workflow and management system and uses conda to automatically deploy the required software.
 Make sure to have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.
 Start with creating an environment for the pipeline execution by running the following commands: